 Tip: Don’t eat here.
 Our server returned with two coffees that were not much larger than espresso-size, along with an exorbitant bill.
 We paid, of course, and then took our sweet time slowly sipping our drinks as we watched the passersby.
 After all, we’d paid for it.

 Free Split walking tour?
 It’s a lie.

 It’s a good thing I read the fine print on their website: It would have been a shock to discover after we arrived that the “Free” Split walking tour really isn’t.
-The cost of the 90-minute tour is 90 Kuna / €12 / $15.
+The “free” 90-minute tour actually costs 90 Kuna (which is €12 / $15)!
 Consider yourself warned.

 When Diocletian tired of being emperor of the Roman Empire, he decided to retire to his homeland on the Dalmatian coast.
 Unwilling to give up the hedonistic Roman lifestyle he’d happily grown accustomed to, he spent 10 years erecting a sprawling villa-cum-military camp for himself.

 The walled complex he built is a mélange of imperial villa, Hellenistic town and Roman camp.
 That was more than enough room to house enough servants – and their families – to serve his penchant for all things decadent.